The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Nude, a signed Planographic Print from 1989, is estimated to be worth between £17,000 and £26,000.
+The value of Roy Lichtenstein’s Nude (signed), a Planographic Print from 1989, is estimated to be worth between £17,000 and £26,000.
 This artwork has been sold 5 times at auction since its initial sale on 2nd May 2015.
-There have been no sales in the last 12 months.
 The edition size of this artwork is limited to 60.

 Meaning & Analysis